WeebIndustry/WeebJournal-rest/README.md

 ## Getting Started

-Tools:
+1. Tools:

 - IDE or text editor.
 - Postgresql
 - Postman or httpie: Testing RestAPI
 - Docker and Kubernetes (currently we don't support containerlization, but prepare it)

-Follow these steps:
+2. How to contribute to this repo

-1. Fork this repo then [clone](https://help.github.com/en/articles/cloning-a-repository) it.
+- Fork this repo to your own one
-2. Open it in your favorite IDE: IntelliJ, VSCode, Eclipse, Netbeans,...
+- Create a new branch which follows this format `wj-<YourName>-<pull_request_name_or_some_tag_you_want>`.
+For example: `wj-Aragami1408-add_sharing_post_feature`
-3. Whenever you've done your work, push the commit to github and create a pull request if you like.
+- While you done your work, make the pull request to this repo

 ## Contributing